bjlkeng/bjlkeng.github.io/source/posts/universal-resnet-the-one-neuron-approximator.rst

 ResNet is a neural network architecture that contains a "residual connection".
 Basically, it provides a shortcut from layer :math:`i` merging it with addition to layer :math:`i+k` for some constant :math:`k`.
-In between, you can do all kinds of interesting things such as have multiple layers but the important thing is that the input width of layer :math:`i` is the same as the output width of layer :math:`i+k`.
+In between, you can do all kinds of interesting things such as have multiple layers, increase or bottleneck the width, but the important thing is that the input width of layer :math:`i` is the same as the output width of layer :math:`i+k`.
 Figure 2 shows a simplified ResNet architecture where the "in between" transformation is a single neuron.

 .. figure:: /images/basic_resnet.png
   :height: 200px